apache/spark/docs/spark-standalone.md

 **Note:** The launch scripts do not currently support Windows.
 To run a Spark cluster on Windows, start the master and workers by hand.

-# Connecting a Job to the Cluster
+# Connecting an Application to the Cluster

-To run a job on the Spark cluster, simply pass the `spark://IP:PORT` URL of the master as to the [`SparkContext` constructor](scala-programming-guide.html#initializing-spark).
+To run an application on the Spark cluster, simply pass the `spark://IP:PORT` URL of the master as to the [`SparkContext` constructor](scala-programming-guide.html#initializing-spark).

 To run an interactive Spark shell against the cluster, run the following command: